Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 Xamarin is a cross-platform mobile app development framework owned by Microsoft based on Mono, a free and open-source .NET framework, to create native apps using C#.

-Xamarin Pros
+Xamarin pros

 Xamarin cross-platform mobile app development has multiple advantages, including: